Eba-1/Projects/README.md

 ## Introduction

-Greetings!
+Greetings :wave:!
 I've worked on quite a lot of small projects; whether it be in the form of personal works or class assignments.
 Here I share to you some of the recent projects that I've been working on (P.S.
 I'm still working on some of them).

 ```Repository Folder Structure
 Projects/